 The two days allocated to this course will cover the fundamentals of Cognitive Behavioural Therapy (CBT) for depression, low mood and suicidality, through an experiential and fun workshop.

-The depression training programme consists of two parts.
-At the end of the part one (two-days), trainees should expect to learn:
+At the end of the workshop, trainees should expect to learn:

 - How to conceptualize depressed clients, plan a psychological treatment based on an individualised conceptualisation (i.e. the case formulation for depression).